top of page

 carb sensitive fat storer.png

-4. Carb-Sensitive Fat Storer™ - “Insulin-Resistant Prone” (~20-30%)
+4. Carb-Sensitive Fat Storer™ - “Insulin-Resistant Prone” (~20-30% of the population)

 Best suited for: Low-to-moderate-carb, high-protein diets.